 In Company Law, those on the Board are known as 'Directors of the Trust'.
 In Charity Law they are known as 'Trustees'.
 The terminology is interchangeable as the role, duties and responsibilities are essentially the same.
 Brunel has chosen the term 'Trustees', and the Board of Trustees is responsible for all of the Education Provisions within the Trust.

 To facilitate governance and provide detailed focus, the Board of Trustees has established two committees to which it has delegated some governance functions:

 Education and Standards Committee - focussed on education, development, leadership and governance.

 The Audit, Risk and Finance Committee - focussed on the finance, risk, health and safety.

 The People and Culture Committee – focussed on overseeing remuneration including executive pay, succession planning and People Services.

 The Local Governing Committees for each of the Education Provisions are committees of the Board of Trustees, each has its own range of duties, powers, responsibilities and tasks to perform and these responsibilities are defined in the Scheme of Delegation.
 Those serving on a Local Governing Committee are referred to as 'Governors'.

 The structure, remit and reporting mechanisms of the Board of Trustees and Committees are outlined in the Trust’s Constitution and Terms of Reference document which is kept under regular review to ensure that the Trust remains efficient and effective in its proceedings.

-The Board of Trustees is responsible for ensuring that the Trust’s funds are used only in accordance with the Law, its Articles of Association, its Funding Agreement and the Academies' Financial Handbook.
+The Board of Trustees is responsible for ensuring that the Trust’s funds are used only in accordance with the Law, its Articles of Association, its Funding Agreement and the Academies' Trust Handbook.
 It must ensure proper stewardship of its funds, including regularity and propriety, as well as ensuring economy, efficiency and effectiveness in their use – the three key elements of value for money.